KeerthivasanPB/learning_react/readme.md

 -> learnt what is reconciliation, and fiber
 -> learnt how to launch vite with tailwind installed -> created a responsive component by using props

+Day 04:-
+-> created a small background color changer using usestate